tiredcoder/jovian-colab/docker/README.md

 ![Physical infrastructure overview](infra-physical.svg)

 The majority of the infrastructure shares the same virtual (private IPv4) network *'jovian-colab_demo-net'*.
 No advanced firewalling is configured (all containers have full access to each other).
 The external JupyterLab instance on VM B is connected to organization A's infrastructure via an SSH tunnel (no advanced clustering, i.e. Docker's 'Swarm Mode', is being used, instead we have combined several Docker Compose projects).
 The link speeds have been determined via iperf3.

-## Possibly change UIDs and GIDs
-Several directories will be mounted into the containers.
-You can specify your user ID and group ID via the .env files.
-This allows for data sharing between the containers and the Docker host.

 ## Optional: change the secrets in the .env file
 **Generate IPFS cluster secret(s):**